top of page

 Jess adopts a nuanced and subversive approach to her work, supporting others in their journey towards greater aliveness and well-being.
 She believes that when we are able to embrace the messy and challenging aspects of our humanity, we can move into more expansive and rich ways of being in our body and in the world.

 It can be difficult to navigate life with hope, security, and spaciousness in a culture that values disconnection and individualism.
-To break free from the narratives of fear, scarcity, and unworthiness, we need to cultivate new ways of being.
-This can be confusing and difficult when the landscape of health and wellness is rooted in harmful values and one-size-fits-all approaches.
-However, by creating supportive spaces that can honour our embodied wisdom and embrace paradox, complexity, and ambiguity, we can begin to integrate all aspects of ourselves.
-We can move from merely surviving to living with ease, playfulness, deep connection, and joy.
+However, by creating supportive spaces that can honour our embodied wisdom and embrace complexity, and ambiguity, we can begin to integrate all aspects of ourselves.
+We can move from merely surviving to living with ease, trust, connection, and joy.

 Jess takes a non-linear approach to supporting others.
 She understands the importance of not imposing specific values and beliefs on the concept of health and healing.
 Instead, she prioritizes supporting individuals in connecting with their bodies, emphasizing pleasure, care, and a sense of trust and security that is experienced through increased embodiment.